Whether you are an aspiring solicitor or barrister, you want to boost your chances of entering the legal profession once you have graduated.

 Tip: If you don’t hear back, be sure to follow up via email or telephone.

-Once you have completed some work experience at a high street law firm, don’t forget to add this experience to your CV.
+Once you have completed some work experience at a high street law firm, don’t forget to add this experience to your CV and LinkedIn profile.

-Applying for work experience speculatively can be time-consuming, however, it is worth it if you manage to gain some valuable experience.
+Applying for law firm work experience speculatively can be time-consuming, however, it is worth it if you manage to gain some valuable experience.

 2. Get some voluntary work in a legal setting